vscosta/yap/INSTALL.md

 ### Compile and Install

 1: Create a directory, say `Build` and `cd` to the directory (`cd Build`).
-	*YAP should not be compiled at its rootxo directory, some packages do not allow for that.
+	*YAP should not be compiled at its root directory, some packages do not allow for that.

 2: Run `cmake ../` from within `Build` (or equivalent)